Esri/feedback-js-api-next/README.md

 Only production CDN builds are available for download.

+For additional information see the SDK's [Get started with CDN](https://developers.arcgis.com/javascript/latest/get-started-cdn/) guide topic.

 ### npm

 The next version is available for testing using npm with local builds.